-It has two folding side tables for convenient prep space, as well as an electronic ignition with built-in thermometer.
+It has two folding side tables for convenient prep space and electronic ignition with a built-in thermometer.

 What I like best about the Weber Q2200 is how convenient it is to transport and store.
-It’s light enough to use on a table top, or can be set up stationary with the optional Weber portable cart.
+It’s light enough to use on a tabletop or set up stationary with the optional Weber portable cart.

 If you’re looking for a small gas grill under $300 that will bring you lots of joy, this is a great choice for you.

 - Total cooking area = 280 Square Inches

 - Stainless steel burner puts out 12,000 BTU-per-hour

 The Solaire Anywhere Mini Personal is a unique barbecue model.
 It’s tiny but packs a tremendous punch for its weight class.